ayemoh11/covid-tracker/README.md

 edge between two people, then they  made  no  contact  that  was  reported.

 Functions:
-- Counts virus-positive contacts
+- Counts virus-positive contacts:
 The function will traverse through the graph starting at the person specified by person_id.
 It will then count other distinct individuals who tested positive for the virus who are directly or indirectly connected to the starting individual.
 If the starting individual also tested positive, the function will not include that person in the count.
 If no such individuals exists, the function will return 0.

-- Find largest cluster with multiple virus-positive contacts The function will traverse through the people in the graph.
+- Find largest cluster with multiple virus-positive contacts:
+The function will traverse through the people in the graph.
 It will then count how many other distinct people are connected to the starting individual and if there are at least two individuals in a cluster who tested positive.
 If no such cluster exists, the function